MONDAY, 5 JULY 2004

 “Nevertheless, the awareness of … own living, physical, separate existence must surely arise from somewhere, at some point it must go from nothing to something, from ‘0’ to ‘1’.
 If this point does not lie with the cutting of the umbilical cord, what other possibilities are we looking at?”

-“Can’t be … can you imagine a fertilized egg with consciousness, not to mention a sophisticated consciousness of its own existence?”
+“Can’t be … can you imagine a fertilised egg with consciousness, not to mention a sophisticated consciousness of its own existence?”

 “Can it be said that the self does not arise from one moment to the next but that it rather develops slowly?”